sma299/COVID19/README.md

 # COVID
-This application tracks COVID-19 statistics by US county over time and makes recommendations about potentially reopening the economy.
+This application tracks COVID-19 statistics by US County over time and makes recommendations about potentially reopening the economy.

 ## Instructions for the Project:
 https://github.com/prof-rossetti/intro-to-python/tree/master/projects/freestyle